 How is root canal treatment performed?

 The whole procedure is carried out with anesthesia, painlessly.
-Firstly, trepanation, or removal of pulp roof, the removal of coronary pulp and the opening of the entrance into the root canal or root canals.
+Firstly, trepanation is conducted, or removal of pulp roof, the removal of coronary pulp and the opening of the entrance into the root canal or root canals.
 Then, pulp extirpation follows, i.e. the cleaning of a tooth canal or mechanical treatment of a canal by which the infectious agents are removed.
 For this purpose, an irrigator is used, which represents a chemical substance that eliminates organic and inorganic contents within a tooth canal.
 When the cleaning of a tooth canal is completed, a tooth canal is filled.
-For this purpose, gutta percha and specific pastes are inserted into a teeth canal.
-After filling a tooth canal, it is sealed, preventing a new infection of the teeth.
+For this purpose, gutta percha and specific pastes are inserted into a tooth canal.
+After filling a tooth canal, it is sealed, preventing a new infection of the tooth.
 Upon the completion of endodontic treatment, the cavity is closed and your tooth is saved.

 In the case of a periapical lesion, or an inflammatory process at the top of a root, a tooth treatment can be done in two ways.
-A conservative method is to treat a tooth root by inserting medication in a root canal, which is carried out in several stages.
+A conservative method is to treat a tooth root by inserting medication in a root canal, which is carried out through several stages.
 The other way is surgical, if the first one is unfeasible.
 Then, apicoectomy, that is, tooth root resection, is performed.
 It involves raising gums and eliminating the inflammation and cyst in a bone.
 Of course, tooth treatment is always done with anesthesia.

 If a root canal treatment is not done in time, it is certain that you will lose the tooth.
 Tooth decay due to infection is very fast, therefore, as soon as you notice the slightest change in a tooth or surrounding gums, and especially if you there is swelling and unbearable pain, immediately contact a dentist to perform a root canal treatment.
-Our expert team expert team is at your disposal, so please feel free to contact us.
+Our expert team is at your disposal, so please feel free to contact us.